A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: A Characterization of Progressively Equivalent Martingale Measures for Compound Mixed Renewal Processes

-In this section applying Theorem \ref{qm0} we find out two {\em canonical} processes satisfying the condition of {\em no free lunch with vanishing risk} (written NFLVR for short) (see \cite{ds}, Definition 8.1.2), connecting in this way our results with this basic notion in mathematical finance.
+In this section we find out a wide class of {\em canonical} processes satisfying the condition of {\em no free lunch with vanishing risk} (written (NFLVR) for short) (see \cite{ds}, Definition 8.1.2), connecting in this way our results with this basic notion in mathematical finance.